With Dual Diagnosis Treatment

 Call (855) 615-0033 for 24/7 help with dual diagnosis treatment.

 Oconto County Department Of Health And Human Services is a mental health treatment center in Oconto, WI, located at 501 Park Avenue, 54153 zip code area.
 Oconto County Department Of Health And Human Services provides outpatient treatment.
-Oconto County Department Of Health And Human Services offers trauma therapy, group therapy and dialectical behavior therapy to young adults, seniors 65 or older and adults.
+Oconto County Department Of Health And Human Services offers dialectical behavior therapy, integrated dual diagnosis disorder treatment and psychotropic medication to young adults, seniors 65 or older and children / adolescents.
 Oconto County Department Of Health And Human Services also supports people requiring dual diagnosis treatment.
-Additional services at Oconto County Department Of Health And Human Services consist of intensive case management, psychosocial rehabilitation services and suicide prevention services.
+Additional services at Oconto County Department Of Health And Human Services consist of court-ordered outpatient treatment, intensive case management and assertive community treatment.

 Learn MoreMarinette County Health And Human Services Adapt is a mental health facility in Marinette, WI, located at 2500 Hall Avenue, in the 54143 zip code.
 Marinette County Health And Human Services Adapt provides telemedicine/telehealth and outpatient treatment.
-Marinette County Health And Human Services Adapt provides psychotropic medication, trauma therapy and individual psychotherapy to adults, seniors 65 or older and young adults.
-Some other services available at Marinette County Health And Human Services Adapt include case management, diet and exercise counseling and court-ordered outpatient treatment.
+Marinette County Health And Human Services Adapt provides dialectical behavior therapy, group therapy and couples/family therapy to seniors 65 or older, young adults and children / adolescents.
+Some other services available at Marinette County Health And Human Services Adapt include court-ordered outpatient treatment, education services and family psychoeducation.

 Learn MoreBrown County Community Treatment Center is a mental health clinic in Green Bay, WI, located at 3150 Gershwin Drive, 54311 zip code area.
-Brown County Community Treatment Center provides outpatient treatment and telemedicine/telehealth.
-Brown County Community Treatment Center offers dialectical behavior therapy, trauma therapy and group therapy to young adults, seniors 65 or older and adults.
-Brown County Community Treatment Center also supports people with serious mental illness, people with trauma and people requiring dual diagnosis treatment.
-Additional services offered at Brown County Community Treatment Center include chronic disease/illness management, court-ordered outpatient treatment and illness management and recovery.
+Brown County Community Treatment Center provides telemedicine/telehealth and outpatient treatment.
+Brown County Community Treatment Center offers psychotropic medication, integrated dual diagnosis disorder treatment and individual psychotherapy to adults, young adults and seniors 65 or older.
+Brown County Community Treatment Center also supports people with trauma, people requiring dual diagnosis treatment and people with serious mental illness.
+Additional services offered at Brown County Community Treatment Center include family psychoeducation, illness management and recovery and supported housing.

 Learn MoreOptions Treatment Programs Inc is a mental health center in Green Bay, Wisconsin, located at 424 South Monroe Avenue, Suite 201, 54301 zip code.
 Options Treatment Programs Inc provides outpatient treatment.
-Options Treatment Programs Inc offers individual psychotherapy, trauma therapy and cognitive behavioral therapy to seniors 65 or older, adults and children / adolescents.
+Options Treatment Programs Inc offers cognitive behavioral therapy, couples/family therapy and group therapy to children / adolescents, adults and young adults.
 Options Treatment Programs Inc also supports people requiring dual diagnosis treatment.
-More services available at Options Treatment Programs Inc include education services, suicide prevention services and family psychoeducation.
+More services available at Options Treatment Programs Inc include suicide prevention services, court-ordered outpatient treatment and education services.

 Learn MoreVilla Hope Community Support Program Of Brown County is a mental health clinic in Green Bay, Wisconsin, located at 1100 Guns Road, 54311.
 Villa Hope Community Support Program Of Brown County offers outpatient treatment.
-Villa Hope Community Support Program Of Brown County provides behavior modification, cognitive behavioral therapy and psychotropic medication to seniors 65 or older, young adults and adults.
+Villa Hope Community Support Program Of Brown County provides behavior modification, cognitive behavioral therapy and activity therapy to seniors 65 or older, young adults and adults.
 Villa Hope Community Support Program Of Brown County also supports people with serious mental illness.
 Some other services provided by Villa Hope Community Support Program Of Brown County include case management, assertive community treatment and psychosocial rehabilitation services.

 Learn MoreWillow Creek Behavioral Health is a mental health facility in Green Bay, WI, located at 1351 Ontario Road, in the 54311 zip code.
-Willow Creek Behavioral Health provides outpatient treatment, partial hospitalization/day treatment and hospital inpatient treatment.
-Willow Creek Behavioral Health provides couples/family therapy, psychotropic medication and behavior modification to children / adolescents, young adults and seniors 65 or older.
-Willow Creek Behavioral Health also supports seniors or older adults, people requiring dual diagnosis treatment and people with serious mental illness.
+Willow Creek Behavioral Health provides hospital inpatient treatment, partial hospitalization/day treatment and telemedicine/telehealth.
+Willow Creek Behavioral Health provides group therapy, behavior modification and couples/family therapy to adults, seniors 65 or older and young adults.
+Willow Creek Behavioral Health also supports children/adolescents with serious emotional disturbance, people requiring dual diagnosis treatment and people with serious mental illness.
 Some other services available at Willow Creek Behavioral Health include education services and illness management and recovery.

 Learn MoreCall (855) 615-0033 for 24/7 help with dual diagnosis treatment.